davquar/davquar.github.io/content/english/post/mips/basics.md

 Here we go again.

-~~This part goes hand in hand with the [single-clock-cycle MIPS CPU scheme](../cpu-1-clock-cycle), so if you haven't seen it yet I suggest you do it about now.~~ (I have not translated the article yet)
+This part goes hand in hand with the [single-clock-cycle MIPS CPU scheme](../cpu-1-clock-cycle), so if you haven't seen it yet I suggest you do it about now.

 We should know that the instructions we use in ASM MIPS are an abstraction that masks us writing sequences of bits; at a low level, in fact, an instruction is a sequence of bits that is fed to the CPU.